What is a Session?

 Comprehensive overview of deposits and frames across all platforms

-Total Deposits
+Total Sessions

 Across all platforms

-Total Frames
+Total Images

-Q1 Frames
+Q1 Images

-Number of frames with centimeter accuracy
+Number of images with centimeter accuracy

 Deposits by Platform